Esther Perel

-Esther Perel (/fr/; born August 13, 1958) is a Belgian-American psychotherapist, known for her work on human relationships.
+Esther Perel (/fr/; born August 13, 1958) is a Belgian psychotherapist, known for her work on human relationships.

 Perel promoted the concept of "erotic intelligence" in her book Mating in Captivity: Unlocking Erotic Intelligence (2006), which has been translated into 24 languages.
 After publishing the book, she became an international advisor on sex and relationships.
-She has given two TED talks, hosts two podcasts, teaches a relational intelligence class with MasterClass, runs a series of therapy training, supervision events, and launched a card game.
+She has given two TED talks, hosts two podcasts, appears in the 2017 documentary, Monogamish, teaches a relational intelligence class with MasterClass, runs a series of therapy training, supervision events, and launched a card game.

 Perel toured internationally with a live show called An Evening with Esther Perel: The Future of Relationships, Love and Desire.
+In July of 2026, Apple TV announced that Perel would serve as the relationship expert and principal matchmaker on a new eight-episode dating documentary series, “The Last Person on Earth.”

 Early life and education

 Perel was born and raised in Antwerp, Belgium, as the daughter of Sala Ferlegier and Icek Perel, two Polish Jewish Holocaust survivors.
 She has one brother, Leon.

 Perel attended the Hebrew University of Jerusalem in Israel, where she earned a B.A. in educational psychology and French literature, and subsequently earned a master's degree in expressive art therapy from Lesley University in Cambridge, Massachusetts in the United States.

 Perel grew up amongst Holocaust survivors in Antwerp, and later categorized them into two groups: "those who didn't die, and those who came back to life".

 When she tours in Europe, Perel gives talks in different languages, not only English.